Azusa Ono: Political and intellectual positions

 In the 1870s and 1880s, there were many debates in Japan over the form of government the country was to adopt after the fall of the Tokugawa shogunate and the Meiji restoration strongly influenced by his stays abroad.
-Azusa Ono took part in the discussions and published numerous articles offering a point of view close to the British model.
+Ono took part in the discussions and published numerous articles offering a point of view close to the British model.

-This was put into action upon his return to Japan by the creating a group of young intellectuals named Kyōzon dōshū.
+This was put into action upon his return to Japan by the creating a group of young intellectuals named Kyōzon dōshū (Society for Coexistence).
 They organized conferences, published an opinion journal and opened a public library.

 This group was displayed on the Society of Japanese Students which he had created in London during his studies with a countrywoman, Baba Tatsui.